WebexCC-SA/LAB-2857/docs/overrides/04-ai-agent-create.md

     ![Check Availability Action](images/action-availability.png)

 6. Go to **Webex Connect Flow Builder Fulfillment** at the bottom of the page.
-Select the _Fullfillment Flows_ Service and the _Check Availability_ Flow.
+Select the _Fulfillment Flows_ Service and the _Check Availability_ Flow.

 To save you time, these flows have been preloaded into the system.